friday/lottie-node/README.md

 Because of this lottie-node loads lottie-web as a string, patches a method to work server-side, and then uses eval run it.
 Additionally this avoids polluting global declarations for `window`, `document` and `navigator`.

-This type of solution is risky and can break with the upgrade of any of lottie-nodes peer dependencies.
+This type of solution is risky and can break with the upgrade of any of the peer dependencies.
 Here be dragons.

 ## Installation

+Install the [dependencies needed for node-canvas](https://github.com/Automattic/node-canvas/tree/v1.x#installation).
+This must be done before installing node-canvas, because node-canvas needs them to build.

+After this, install lottie-node and the dependencies (node-canvas, jsdom and lottie).

 `npm i canvas jsdom lottie-web lottie-node` or
 `yarn add canvas jsdom lottie-web lottie-node`

+If you want to render to video you also need `ffmpeg`.
+Use a package manager or see the official [compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide) for how to compile it on your platform.

 ## Usage